mbta/dotcom/README.md

       elixir         <version> (set by ~/dotcom/.tool-versions)
       erlang         <version> (set by ~/dotcom/.tool-versions)
       nodejs         <version> (set by ~/dotcom/.tool-versions)
+      chromedriver   <version> (set by ~/dotcom/.tool-versions)
       ...
      ```

      If you are missing any versions, you should re-run `asdf install`.
-Related [Github issue about asdf-erlang](https://github.com/asdf-vm/asdf-erlang/issues/57)

      You may have to individually install each version
      ```
      asdf install plugin_name <version> (set by ~/dotcom/.tool-versions)
      ```

-     If erlang is still missing you can run the following commands
-     ```
-      brew install openssl@1.1
-      export KERL_CONFIGURE_OPTIONS="--without-javac --with-ssl=/usr/local/opt/openssl@1.1"
-      brew install autoconf@2.69 && \
-      brew link --overwrite autoconf@2.69 && \
-      autoconf -V
-     ```

-1. Install chromedriver (for Elixir acceptance tests using Wallaby)
-    ```
-    brew install chromedriver
-    ```
-   Note: `chromedriver` requires Chrome to be installed.
-If you don't already
-   have it, `brew install --cask google-chrome` is an easy way to install it.

 1. Install our Elixir dependencies.
 From the root of this repo:
     ```